Khaled Sabsabi: Venice Biennale

 In a late-night meeting on 13 February, the board of Creative Australia board decided to revoke the commission, in an unprecedented move.
 The decision was described as unanimous; however, Larissa Behrendt was not present at the meeting.
 They issued a statement saying "The Board believes a prolonged and divisive debate about the 2026 selection outcome poses an unacceptable risk to public support for Australia's artistic community and could undermine our goal of bringing Australians together through art and creativity".
 The artist and curator said that the reversal of the decision had left them personally and professionally traumatised.

 The move led to significant backlash in the arts community; see below.
 However, Creative Australia staff were told by chair Robert Morgan and CEO Collette on 20 February 2025 that the withdrawal decision would not be revised.
 Sabsabi and Dagostini issued a statement on Instagram expressing their disappointment, saying that they hoped to be able to present their work on a global platform.
 Artist Ben Quilty has pointed out that at the time that You was created in 2007, Nasrallah was regarded as "a legitimate political leader in the Middle East", and Hezbollah was not designated a proscribed terrorist organisation in Australia until 2021.
 There had been no complaints received by the MCA, where it was exhibited.

 In late March, Sabsabi and Dagostino launched a public fundraising campaign aimed at exhibiting their works independently at Venice.
 In April 2025, Sabsabi said that Creative Australia's decision had "dismantled" his career, and having a chilling effect on other artists whose work may engage critically with political issues.
 He said that Chandler's claims about his work were "disgusting", and led others to misrepresent his work by not viewing it fully and stripping it of context.

-After after an independent external review of the decision by Blackhall & Pearl, the pair were reinstated on 2 July 2025.
+After an independent external review of the decision by Blackhall & Pearl, the pair were reinstated on 2 July 2025.
 The following day, acting chair of Creative Australia, playwright Wesley Enoch, apologised for the "hurt and pain" caused by the rescindment.